-With Visual Studio Online (VSO) Microsoft is entering the space of cloud-based development environments.
+With Visual Studio Online (VSO) Microsoft is entering the space of cloud-based developer environments.
 So, what are the differences?
 Glad you asked:

 Cloud IDEs are not exactly a new thing.
 Platforms like Cloud9 or Eclipse Che have been around for quite some time.
 However, these days we see the advent of a new generation of cloud IDEs, which are either based on VS Code, like VSO, or on the vendor-neutral alternative Eclipse Theia, such as Gitpod.